I am very depressed about what is happening here in this country.

 Venus was the goddess of beauty, fertility and love.

-Think of a today’s scenario where men and women flock near a Catholic or an Anglican church, in spring time, or in any time, for petting and all.
+Think of a today’s scenario where men and women flock near a Catholic or an Anglican, or a Lutheran church, in spring time, or in any time, for petting and all.
 I mean, even the mere thought could offend a true Christian.

 Of course I do ask for pardon though please it’d also be nice if religious people did some effort as well.
 We are not here to offend religion(s) nor to make a porn site out this blog (which could make us richer though not necessarily happier.)
 We are here to talk about the Western roots.
 Now it turns these ancient Greeks & Romans had entirely different sexual mores.